Stop Crimes Against History on Tribal Lands

 How you can help save our history

-Call 1-833-ENDLOOT if you have information about recent looting, vandalism, or trafficking of artifacts or human remains.
 Never confront a looter or vandal in the act.
 Relocate to a safe place and call 911.

-this website.
-You are not
+quickly and easily through this website.
+You are not required to reveal your.

 identity.
 Click here to fill out the form.

 Start a conversation.
 Many people are not aware of the significance of ancient sites and cultural items to Indigenous communities.
-Learn from our Stories about why history matters.
-Talk to your friends and family and advocate for the protection of sacred places.
+Explore Stories from Tribal stewards about why history matters.

 Have Questions, Comments, or